MBCProject/mbc-markdown/yfaq/README.md

 ### How are MBC behaviors, possibly at different levels of abstraction, associated? ###

 MBC does not define relationships between behaviors, so association of behaviors must be done at the reporting level.
 The [GotBotKR](https://github.com/MBCProject/mbc-markdown/blob/master/xample-malware/gotbotkr.md) example directly above illustrates how multiple (three) behaviors can be associated by the human-oriented text: "The malware installs two instances of itself on the system.
 The second instance (watchdog) monitors whether the first instance is still active and reinstalls it if it has been removed from the system" [[2]](#2).

+### Can malware behaviors identified by automated sandboxes and tools map to multiple MBC behaviors or should correspondence be one-to-one? ###

+Behaviors identified by automated tools are often intentionally broad to give a higher level overview of the malware sample's behavior.
+Broad behaviors will often map to multiple MBC behaviors.
+For example, if a tool reports that the Armadillo was used on the sample, both [Executable Code Obfuscation](https://github.com/MBCProject/mbc-markdown/blob/master/anti-static-analysis/exe-code-obfuscate.md) and [Executable Code Compression](https://github.com/MBCProject/mbc-markdown/blob/master/anti-static-analysis/exe-code-compression.md) apply.

 ### How should information in the Methods section be used? ###